Generic name: antihemophilic factor (recombinant) [ ant-ee-hee-moe-FIL-ik-FAK-tor ]

-Do not use recombinant antihemophilic factor if it has changed colors or has particles in it.
-Call your pharmacist for new medication.
+Prepare an injection only when you are ready to give it.
+Do not use if the medicine has changed colors or has particles in it.
+Call your pharmacist for new medicine.

-Store the medicine and the diluent in their original container in the refrigerator.
-Do not allow them to freeze.
-Take the medicine out of the refrigerator and allow it to reach room temperature before injecting your dose.
+Store unmixed recombinant Recombinate in the original package in a refrigerator.
+Do not freeze.
+Take the medicine out of the refrigerator and let it reach room temperature before preparing your dose.

-You may also store the medication and diluent at room temperature until the expiration date on the label.
+You may also store unmixed recombinant Recombinate at room temperature, but you must not return it to the refrigerator.
 Some brands of this medicine can be stored at room temperature for only a certain number of months, or until the expiration date (whichever comes first).
-Follow the storage directions on the medicine label.

 What happens if I miss a dose?